Working Our Way Out of Poverty

 Promoting pilot projects at local and national levels, to demonstrate the ability to implement the policies at larger scale, and to participate in ongoing research and evaluation; and

-Working with legislative leaders to translate the policies, in whole or in part, into real laws and programs.
+Working with legislative leaders from both sides of the aisle to translate the policies, in whole or in part, into real laws and programs.